timeplus-io/proton/examples/nginx-grafana-metabase/README.md

 The first two require access to an AWS account.
 The last two products need to have been running in production, in order to have meaningful access log data to experiment with.

-This article does away with most of those prerequisites making it easier to get started.
-It builds on the same analysis of the previous article but you only need:
+This article builds on the same analysis of the previous article but is quicker to get started as you only need:
 * [Docker](https://docs.docker.com/engine/install/) installed;
 * an [IPinfo](https://ipinfo.io/) account.

 Timeplus Proton has a handy feature [`RANDOM STREAM`](https://docs.timeplus.com/proton-create-stream#create-random-stream) which we will use to generate all the access log data needed for experimentation in this article.

-Before I dive into the article proper, we'll review the format used by Nginx to record access log data so that the data we'll generate will mimic its shape and properties.
+Before I dive into the article proper, I will first revisit the format used by Nginx to record access log data so that the data we'll generate will mimic its shape and properties.

 ## The Shape of Nginx's Access Log Data
 In the [previous article](https://www.timeplus.com/post/analyzing-nginx-access-logs), we briefly touched on the Nginx access logs but did not dwell on its location or how the data it contains should be parsed.